How to Add Google Search Console to WordPress and Analytics

 • See what other sites are linking to your site

-• See if your website passes Core Web Vitals tests
+• See if your website passes Core Web Vitals (site speed) tests

 • Check to make sure your structured data (breadcrumbs, reviews, recipes, or other schema) is configured correctly

-In other words, Google Search Console is an incredibly helpful tool that gives you information about your website and how your visitors are finding it.
+In other words, Google Search Console is an incredibly helpful tool that gives you a ton of information about your website and how your visitors are finding it in Google search.

 Set Up & Verify Your Website with Search Console